muziejus/javascripting-english-major/2-calculator.md

 language is making.
 But we’re building websites, not calculators.

 Nevertheless, getting a bit of flexibility with the console is useful.
-Let’s expand on that, then, with the `let` statement, which lets us assign variables.
+Let’s expand on that, then, with the `let` statement, which lets us define variables.

 ```
+> let burrito;
-> let burrito = "Basically the best food around.";
+> burrito = "Basically the best food around.";
 > console.log(burrito);
 Basically the best food around.
 ```

-I have declared a variable, `burrito`, and then I have assigned to it the string, “Basically the best food around.”
-Read that first line out loud, and its meaning becomes clear: let burrito equal the string “Basically the best food around.”[^let]
+In the first line, I declared a variable, `burrito`.
+In the second, assigned to the variable the string, “Basically the best food around.”[^let]

 Then I tell the console to log the variable burrito, and it logs its value, “Basically the best food around.”

-Any of the data types we have learned about already we can assign to a variable.
+Any of the data types we have learned about already we can assign to a variable, and we can define multiple variables at once.
+It’s generally good practice to define all your variables at the top, so you know what you will be working with in the future.

 ```
+> let magicNumber, secretNumber;
-> let magicNumber = 9;
+> magicNumber = 9;
-> let secretNumber = 10;
+> secretNumber = 10;
 > secretNumber + magicNumber;
 19
 > secretNumber === magicNumber;